 The bare steel option for the 45 lb OPB will feel excellent on your hands, but should be avoided if you’re in training in a very humid gym; even in a less humid gym, you’ll need to maintain it more than any other type of bar to prevent excessive rusting.

-Note that the bare steel OPB will rust even in the best conditions, forming a “patina” which many people like the look of.
+Note that the bare steel OPB will rust even in the best conditions, forming a “patina” that many people like the look of.

 The black zinc/bright zinc OPB option is okay, but the feel of the black zinc will feel slicker than most other finishes.
 Also, it will fade over time.
 Unfortunately, it doesn’t just fade to a lighter shade of black (like black oxide does); rather, it will turn a slightly green shade, which doesn’t look great.